 C&E SOC/SOC 222 — FOOD, CULTURE, AND SOCIETY

-Social and cultural dimensions of the production, preparation, and consumption of food.
+Social and cultural dimensions of food production and consumption.
 Uses historical and cross-cultural analytical frameworks.
-Treats a wide variety of topics including pre-capitalist food systems, hunger, vegetarianism, sustainable agriculture, food and gender, genetic engineering.
+Treats a wide variety of topics including indigenous, racial, and ethnic foodways, industrialized food systems, sustainable agriculture, movements for food justice.

 C&E SOC/HIST SCI 230 — AGRICULTURE AND SOCIAL CHANGE IN WESTERN HISTORY